 If test results are positive, sensitivity testing may be done to help make decisions about treatment.

 What Affects the Test

-- Taking water pills (diuretics) or drinking a large amount of liquid.
+- You take water pills (diuretics) or drink a large amount of liquid.
 This may dilute your urine and reduce the number of bacteria in the sample.

 What To Think About

 - A urine culture done in the early stage of a urinary tract infection (UTI) may be less accurate than one that is done after the infection becomes established.